Xandertron/DCon/README.md

 # DCon

-A Minecraft RCon -> Discord Bot backend (?) for listening to the server console
+A Self-Hosted Minecraft RCon -> Discord Bot bridge for listening to the server console.

 (could probably also work for source servers idk)